sirolf2009/eclipse-tools/README.md

 ## TODO

 ### move selection left/right
 alt+up moves the current line up, so alt+left should move the text that you have selected left.
 If you haven't got anything selected, move the word that you're at.
+Support box selection mode

 ### param edit
 An editing mode where stuff like ctrl+left wont select the word to the left, but select the entire parameter that your caret is at.
 Also stuff like ctrl+delete would delete the entire parameter.
 Shift+end should select all params to the right, not until the end of the line.
 Can be used in function declaration but also function calls